-C. Insurance Requirements:
+• Insurance Requirements:

 Our liability insurance provider, and in some cases land management agencies, require us to maintain their established minimum instructor-to-student ratios for supervising specific activities.
 Prescott College has adopted guidelines for a minimum standard and for many activities we surpass these guidelines.
-Please refer to Section XIII of this manual for minimum supervisory ratio requirements for specific activities.
+Please refer to Section XIV of this manual for minimum supervisory ratio requirements for specific activities.

-Developing an Effective Working Relationship within an Instructor Team:
+F. Developing an Effective Working Relationship within an Instructor Team:

 There are as many styles of co-instructing as there are pairs of instructors.
 Each relationship is different because of experience, expectations, philosophy and personality.
-The vitality and strength of each pairing can be enhanced and maintained by allowing each relationship to develop intentionally.
+The vitality and strength of each pairing can be enhanced and maintained by allowing each relationship to develop intentionally .
 For this to happen, it is imperative that each individual take the time to understand the expectations, strengths, likes and dislikes of the other.
 At the heart of an effective instructor team relationship is the ability to give and take constructive feedback.
 The beginning of a course is the time to develop this ability.
 (The process outlined below is easily modified to form the basis for a first conversation with a T.A.).
 Prior to the start of a course, co-instructors should discuss:

-- Personal strengths and weaknesses: identify them for each other and discuss how to best use each other's strengths and support the other's weaknesses - 2) Personal values and goals, which affect the course - 3) Positive expectations and hesitations about working with each other - 4) How to assess interpersonal and group skills - 5) Communication between co-instructors, including: - 6) Decision making process - Conflict resolution - Communicating changes - Giving and receiving feedback - Establishing clear expectations for student behavior in field settings, urban environments, foreign countries and enforcing the drug and alcohol policies.
-Communicate to the group the consequences for violating these common agreements and policies.
+• Personal strengths and weaknesses: identify them for each other and discuss how to best use each other's strengths and support the other's weaknesses

-- 8) Personal needs and preferences concerning: - Preparation lead-time - Organization - Pacing - When and how to add to the co-instructor's lesson - What to do when there is disagreement about lesson content - 9) What each tends to do when stressed or angry. - 10) Problems previously encountered in working with a co-instructor and how they were resolved, as well as any part played in creating the problem situation. - 11) In what ways will the co-instructors share/ not share the course?
+- Personal values and goals, which affect the course - Positive expectations and hesitations about working with each other - How to assess interpersonal and group skills - Communication between co-instructors, including: - Decision making process - Conflict resolution - Communicating changes - Giving and receiving feedback - Establishing clear expectations for student behavior in field settings, urban environments, foreign countries and enforcing the drug and alcohol policies.
+Communicate to the group the consequences for violating these common agreements and policies. - Personal needs and preferences concerning: - Preparation lead-time - Organization - Pacing - When and how to add to the co-instructor's lesson - What to do when there is disagreement about lesson content - What each tends to do when stressed or angry. - Problems previously encountered in working with a co-instructor and how they were resolved, as well as any part played in creating the problem situation. - In what ways will the co-instructors share/not share the course?
 (How much ownership does each instructor have in the direction?
-Who will take overall responsibility for risk management in different situations?) - 12) What professional development goals does each instructor have, and how can their coinstructor support their achievement? - 13) Establish a clear understanding (if needed with RM or AE Director) of designated roles in emergency, risk management, or decision-making situations.
-As described under General Guidelines on Pg.
-80.
+Who will take overall responsibility for risk management in different situations?) - What professional development goals does each instructor have, and how can their co-instructor support their achievement? - Establish a clear understanding (if needed with FRM or AE Program Director) of designated roles in emergency, risk management, or decision making situations.